ppy/osu-wiki/news/2025/2025-06-05-osulazer-updates-june-5-2025.md

 ![](/wiki/shared/news/2025-06-05-osulazer-updates-june-5-2025/argon-transparency.png)

-- **The "Require perfect hits" option has been added for the Mania Perfect mod.** For all the *true* perfectionists out there.
+- **The "Require perfect hits" option has been added for the osu!mania Perfect mod.** For all the *true* perfectionists out there.

 ### Editor